amarjayr/AJRNight/README.md

 # AJRNight
-Lightweight iOS froamework for adding night mode to projects
+Lightweight iOS framework for adding night mode to projects

 ----------